wwsun/monash-itravel/README.md

 iTravel: a pure website for displaying your travel
 ==============

-This website is an assignment of FIT5192 Monash University, which is developed by ASP.NET From-base technique.
-In this project, we design and developed a personal website for displaying photos of our life.
-In this project(named iTravel) we will describe the key points of the implementation brifly.
+This website is an assignment of FIT5192 Monash University, which is developed by ASP.NET.
+In this project, we design and developed two websites for displaying photos of our life.
+This document will be helpful to describe the overview of this project(named iTravel).
+We will describe the key points of the implementation brifly.

+The first web site is developed using the traditional ASP.NET Web from technique which based on different kinds of controls.
+The second web site is developed using ASP.NET MVC4 technique, which is much more follow the modern design principal.

 The front-end UI is developed based on Bootstrap v3, and Jquery is also used in this project.
+The following picture shows the homeage UI of this project.

 ![iTravel HomePage](/img/itravel.png)